 Sanibel Island is more than just sand and seashells.
-There are plenty of family-friendly activities, such as hiking, visiting local historic sites, and watching sea turtles nest.
+There are plenty of family-friendly activities, such as hiking, visiting local historic sites, and watching sea turtle’s nests.
 One of the best things to do on Sanibel together (and a great way to get around) is biking.

 There are nearly 25 miles of paved bike trails (also friendly to runners) that are smooth and well-marked, perfect for all experience levels.
 Here are some of the best.